Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \subsubsection{Single-magnon dispersion curve}

-Figure.~\ref{fig:fig4} shows the renormalized magnon dispersion [Eq.~\eqref{eq:wk}] and single-magnon RIXS spectral weight [Eq.~\eqref{eq:weight}].
+Figure.~\ref{fig:fig4} shows the renormalized magnon dispersion [Eq.~\eqref{eq:wk}] and single-magnon RIXS spectral weight [Eq.~\eqref{eq:weight}] calculated using the RIXS scattering operator specified by Eq.~\eqref{eq:o0s1m}.
 The renormalized single-magnon dispersion exhibits a flat band along the MBZ boundary path $\mathrm{M}-\mathrm{K}$ for the unfrustrated Heisenberg model with $J_1$ interaction only, see Fig.~\ref{fig:fig4}(a).
 This behavior is a result of creating a single magnon from a local spin-flip, which has an excitation energy of $2zS^2J_1=2J_1$ within linear spin wave theory~\cite{verresen2018quantum}.
 The $1/S$ Oguchi correction contributes an additional $\sim 0.3 J_1$ to the total energy.
 Notably, at the $\mathrm{X}$ point, the magnon energy vanishes, accompanied by a divergent RIXS intensity~\cite{PhysRevLett.105.167404}.
-The RIXS spectral weight is zero at the $\Gamma$ point and becomes constant along the $\mathrm{M}-\mathrm{K}$ path .
+The RIXS spectral weight is zero at the $\Gamma$ point and becomes constant along the $\mathrm{M}-\mathrm{K}$ path.

 In Fig.~\ref{fig:fig4}(b), we investigate the influence of frustration parameters $(J_2,J_3)$ on the magnon dispersion and the RIXS intensity.
 As $(J_2,J_3)$ increases, the magnon energy is suppressed.
 Fig.~\ref{fig:fig4}(c) demonstrates the effect of the cyclic exchange interaction $J_c$, which primarily reduces the magnon energy near the $\mathrm{K}$ point.
 However, neither the frustration parameters $(J_2,J_3)$ nor the cyclic exchange $J_c$ significantly alters the single-magnon spectral weight.